-The municipality shall prepare a new valuation roll at least every four (4) years.
-In accordance with the Act the municipality, under exceptional circumstances, may request extension to extend the validity of the valuation roll to five (5) years in accordance to the stipulations of the Act.

-Supplementary valuations shall be done on a continual basis, but at least on an annual 20.1.2 basis, in order to ensure that the valuation roll is maintained.
+- Comment [u2]: 5 years - 20.1.1 The municipality shall prepare a new valuation roll at least every four (4) years.
+In accordance with the Act the municipality, under exceptional circumstances, may request extension to extend the validity of the valuation roll to five (5) years in accordance to the stipulations of the Act. - 20.1.2 Supplementary valuations shall be done on a continual basis, but at least on an annual basis, in order to ensure that the valuation roll is maintained.

-20.2 Designation of municipal valuers 20.2.1
+20.2 Designation of municipal valuers

-The Municipality will acquire the services of a municipal valuer through its normal supply chain management processes;

-- 20.2.2 - The Municipality shall designate and appoint a qualified person in private practice as its valuer in terms of section 33 (2) of the Act; - 20.2.3 The Municipality will withdraw the designation of a person as its municipal valuer but only on the grounds of : - misconduct, incapacity or incompetence; (a) - non-compliance with a provision of this Act; (b) - under-performance; or (c) - breach of contract, (d)
+- 20.2.1 The Municipality will acquire the services of a municipal valuer through its normal supply chain management processes; - 20.2.2 The Municipality shall designate and appoint a qualified person in private practice as its valuer in terms of section 33 (2) of the Act; - 20.2.3 The Municipality will withdraw the designation of a person as its municipal valuer but only on the grounds of : - (a) misconduct, incapacity or incompetence; - (b) non-compliance with a provision of this Act; - (c) under-performance; or - (d) breach of contract,